beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 }
 ```

 Next step is to figure out what to check the element.type against.
-Remember, that the inner function can remember arguments and variables from the outer function due to scope.
+Remember, that the inner function can remember arguments and variables from the outer function due to the outer functions containing scope.
 So, lets pass in a string to check the type against.

 ```js
 function makeTypeChecker(type) {